GBA "Recreational" Basketball Program – Frequently Asked Questions

 Can my child play up a grade?

 Yes, any child may play up a grade.
-To do so, register your child for the program they qualify for, then email the League Administrator at
+To do so, register your child for the program they qualify for, then email the League Administrator with your request at

 prior to September 30th.
 Your registration will be transferred to the requested grade division.
 The Summer League request to play up deadline coincides with the last day of open registration for the summer league.